mampfes/ha_epex_spot/README.md

 #### Response

-The response contains the calculated start and end-time and the average price per MWh/KWh for the whole duration.
+The response contains the calculated start and end-time and the average price per MWh/KWh.

 Example: